 Extended synopsis

-In the Star Trek episode "Space Seed", the Enterprise encountered Khan Noonian Singh (Ricardo Montalban) and his followers in cryogenic freeze aboard a "sleeper ship" named SS Botany Bay.
+In the Star Trek TV series episode "Space Seed", the Enterprise encountered Khan Noonian Singh (Ricardo Montalban) and his followers in cryogenic freeze aboard a "sleeper ship" named S.S.
+Botany Bay.
 The Enterprise crew revived Khan, who examinations revealed was genetically engineered as both physically and mentally superior to mere man.
 When the senior officers discovered that Khan was the same tyrant who escaped in the late 20th century, Khan was imprisoned in his "guest" quarters.
 He subsequently escaped from confinement and revived his followers, other "supermen" who helped him control a quarter of the Earth until the 1990s.
-They were joined by an Enterprise officer, Lieutenant Marla McGivers, who fell in love with Khan and helped them seize control of the Enterprise.
-Once defeated, Captain Kirk exiled them to the unhospitable but survivable Ceti Alpha V, where they could build their own civilization, rather than their talents going to waste in a Federation penal colony.
+They were joined by an Enterprise officer, Lt.
+Marla McGivers, who fell in love with Khan and helped them seize control of the Enterprise.
+Once defeated, Captain Kirk exiled them to the unhospitable but survivable Ceti Alpha Five, where they could build their own civilization, rather than their talents going to waste in a Federation penal colony.

 Themes